Battle-Unicorn/FrontEnd/README.md

 # 💤 Smart Sleep - Web, iOS, Android App

-**Smart Sleep** is a modern Android app designed to help users controll their luci dream by connecting with a smart backend that monitors and analyzes sleep patterns in real time.
+**Smart Sleep** is a modern app designed to help users control their lucid dreams by connecting with a smart device that monitors and analyses sleep patterns real-time.

-Have a look at the app in a short video, you can access it in 3 places:
+Have a look at the app in a short video.
+You can access it in 3 places:
 - [nagranie.mp4](nagranie.mp4)
 - https://streamable.com/7wwtci
 - https://vimeo.com/1124569036?share=copy